Matthew 25:40: “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’”

 Jeremiah 17:9 “The heart is deceitful above all things and beyond cure.
 Who can understand it?”

 We all have feelings that run wild.
 Some of us are stoics and we don't like to admit our feelings.
 Whenever one tries to break loose, we squish it down again.
 Others of us are “emoters.”
 We don't just embrace our feelings: our feelings control us.

 Both extremes are wrong.

-God has designed humanity to have feelings.
-These feelings are thermostats to the condition of our hearts, to the state of our relationships with God, and to the state of our relationships with each other.
+God designed humanity to have feelings.
+They are thermostats to our hearts’ conditions, to the state of our relationships with God, and to the state of our relationships with each other.
 Those of us who are stoics are denying how God has made us, and we are refusing to use a valuable tool He has given us.

-However, because of the Fall and the subsequent depravity of man, we cannot fully trust our hearts or the feelings that come from them (Jeremiah 17:9; Matthew 15:19).
+However, because of the Fall and the subsequent depravity of man, we cannot fully trust our hearts or the feelings that come from them.
 Our emotions will lead us astray if we allow them to control us.
 Those of us who have a tendency to be controlled by emotion, need to temper that emotion with truth.

 So, how do we use emotions correctly?

-After identifying the feeling, we can then explore why we have that feeling.
+Second, we explore why we have that feeling.
 Feelings do not happen in a vacuum.
 They come because a situation, whether in the present or in the past, has prompted them.
 Someone did, said, or insinuated something, or a circumstance happened that affected us in a specific way.
-This situation prompted in us a feeling and a reaction.
-If we don't understand the situation, the feeling, and the reaction, we cannot use the tool that God has given us as a thermostat.

 No matter if our emotions are based on truth or a lie, we should let our Christian community know what is going on.
 Even if we are believing a lie, our Christian friends need to know the feelings we are working through, especially if our feeling stems from what someone else has done.
 This is part of the process of reconciliation.